crate/cratedb-guide/docs/integrate/metabase/index.md

 ```

 [Metabase] is the ultimate data analysis and visualization tool that unlocks the full
 potential of your data.
-Build for data and made for everyone, Metabase can be leveraged
+Built for data and made for everyone, Metabase can be leveraged
 with no SQL required.

 Fast analytics with the friendly UX and integrated tooling to let your company explore